Read Our Latest Blog Post

 Group size: Maximum 28 passengers.
 Once a booking is confirmed - the departure is guaranteed.

-Accommodation: Accommodation is provided in simple but clean hotels with private facilities.
+Accommodation: Accommodation is provided in simple hotels with private facilities.
 Most of our groups will stay at the following hotels (subject to change):

 * Fosshotel Reykholt, West Iceland